-Its shape is rather unusual — the borders follow the running streams of the Gambia River and the country is long and skinny.
+Its shape is rather unusual — the border follows the running streams of the Gambia River and the country is long and skinny.
 It’s only up to 50 km (30 mi) wide but 480 km (300 mi) long and reaches out into the country of Senegal which surrounds it almost entirely.

-As the story goes, the current borders were decided by a British warship which navigated up the river and shot out cannonballs marking the new outline of the country.
+As the story goes, the current border was decided by a British warship which navigated up the river and shot out cannonballs marking the new outline of the country.
 The British claimed the land that fell within range of the cannons.

 Meandering streams of an inland delta — Botswana

 Botswana is a southern African country roughly the size of France.
 It’s the third least densely populated country in Africa, which makes it a real haven for nature and wildlife.